 Christ told his disciples to reject those who refused to hear what they had to say and, as a warning against them, to shake the dust off their feet as they left (Mark 6:11).
 This symbolized that even the earth (the dust) was a witness against those who refused to hear the preaching of God's truth (see Deuteronomy 30:19).

 Should pairs still be used today for preaching and serving others?
 A team of two people counselling others, visiting those interested in the Bible and so on offers further credibility and authority to what is said.
 Utilizing two people also offers the opportunity to insure the needs of those seeking help are best served.
-Lastly, a pair of people who visits someone in their home reduces the risk of being falsely sued or blackmailed.
+Lastly, such an arrangement reduces the risk of being falsely sued or blackmailed.